xamarin/mobcat/samples/cpp_with_xamarin/README.md

     #if Android
         const string DllName = "libMathFuncs.so";
     #else
-        const string DllName = "MathFuncs";
+        const string DllName = "__Internal";
     #endif
     ```

-    **NOTE:** This sets the **DllName** constant value based on whether the library is being built for **Android** or **iOS** targets addressesing the different naming conventions used by each respective platform.
-In this case, Android expects a filename including extension and iOS expects the filename without the **lib** prefix and without extension.
+    **NOTE:** This sets the **DllName** constant value based on whether the library is being built for **Android** or **iOS**.
+This is to address the different naming conventions used by each respective platform but also the type of library being used in this case.
+Android is using a dynamic library and so expects a filename including extension.
+For iOS, '*__Internal*' is required since we are using a static library.

 3. Add a reference to **System.Runtime.InteropServices** at the top of the **MyMathFuncsWrapper.cs** file